Advice Complexity of Adaptive Priority Algorithms: Introduction

 \section{Introduction}

-Today everybody who has studied algorithms is familiar with an intuitive notion of a greedy algorithm.
-A greedy algorithm adheres to the philosophy succinctly stated as ``live for today.''
-In many discrete optimization problems, input can be represented as a sequence of items coming from some infinite universe, and the output of an algorithm can be represented as a sequence of decisions -- one decision per item, for example to accept an item or to reject it.
-For every input item, a greedy algorithm makes a locally best choice.
-It could mean different things in different contexts, but most often it means that the algorithm pretends that each input item is the last it is going to receive.
-The algorithm then makes a choice about that input item in a way that optimizes the objective under that assumption.
-This is just an intuitive understanding of greedy algorithms, but how are they defined \emph{formally}?
-One of the earliest attempts to answer this question can be attributed to the development of the theory of matroids in 1935 by Whitney~\cite{Whitney35}.
-More recently, this theory has been extended to greedoids by Korte and Lov\'{a}sz~\cite{KorteL1981,KorteL1983,KorteL1984,KorteL19842}.
-In spite of the profound connection between greedoids and optimization problems admitting optimal greedy algorithms, greedoids do not give a complete characterization of greedy algorithms.
-In fact, to this day, almost 85 years since the introduction of matroids, there is still no consensus in the research community as to a formal definition of greedy algorithms.
+Everybody who has studied algorithms has an intuitive notion of a greedy algorithm.
+In many discrete optimization problems, input can be represented as a sequence of items coming from some infinite universe, and the output of an algorithm can be represented as a sequence of decisions -- one decision per item.
+A decision could, for example, be to accept or reject an item.
+The quality of such a sequence of decisions is often measured using an objective function that must be maximized (or minimized).
+Greediness refers to making the decision that maximizes the objective function at this point.
+This often means that the algorithm pretends that each input item is the last it is going to receive.\footnote{For some problems, in particular many graph problems, the input items received so far may require a certain number of further input items to be given before a well-defined final input is formed; see~\cite{BorodinBLM2010} for a detailed discussion of these issues.}

+One of the earliest formalizations of a greedy-like notion was in the form of matroids by Whitney~\cite{Whitney35}, more recently extended to greedoids by Korte and Lov\'{a}sz~\cite{KorteL1981,KorteL1983,KorteL1984,KorteL19842}.
+In spite of the profound connection between greedoids and optimization problems admitting optimal greedy algorithms, greedoids do not give a complete characterization of what people usually characterize as greedy algorithms, and there is no consensus in the research community as to a formal definition of greedy algorithms.